 Perhaps more than any other spirit, there’s an inherently complicated nature to scotch whisky.
-Originating from Scotland and aged in oak barrels, the dense and often rich spirit isn’t something to sit down and drink quickly, rather, it’s the spirit for long conversations among good friends.
+For starters, to even claim the title of “scotch,” the spirit must abide by some strict rules.
+For example, it must be made in Scotland and oak barrel-aged for at least three years.
+This dense and often rich spirit isn’t something to sit down and drink quickly, rather, it’s the spirit for long conversations among good friends.
 In short, you want to make it last.
 But the world of scotch whisky can get overwhelming pretty quickly, hence the previously mentioned complicated nature.
 So with that in mind, we’ve taken the guesswork out of that for you, focusing on the best of the best to have right now.

-Whether you choose single malt or double malt, neat or on the rocks, these are the ten options you’ll want to be sure to try.
+Whether you choose single malt or double malt, neat or on the rocks, these are the 14 options you’ll want to be sure to try.

 1. Macallan Double Cask 12 Year Scotch Whisky